📋 In this article

 Managing Gift Recording on the Day

-Never leave gift recording to chance on your wedding day.
-Designate one trusted person โ a sibling, close friend, or family member not in the wedding party โ whose sole responsibility during the reception is recording gifts in GiftKhata.
+Designate one trusted person — a sibling or close friend not in the wedding party — whose sole responsibility is recording gifts in GiftKhata.

 Cash gift protocol: Open envelopes at a private table with the recorder present.
 Record the amount immediately.
-Note the giver.
 At the end of the evening, a second family member counts total cash and verifies against GiftKhata entries.
 Two-person verification prevents errors.

 Item Gifts: Description Beats "Gift"

-When someone gives a physical item, note the specific description and an estimated value.
-"KitchenAid mixer, approx ยฃ400" is far more useful than "kitchen gift" when writing thank-you notes or making insurance claims.
+Note specific descriptions and estimated values.
+"KitchenAid mixer, approx £400" is far more useful than "kitchen gift" when writing thank-you notes or making insurance claims.

 Post-Wedding: Using Your Records

-- Prioritise thank-yous โ Filter for largest gifts; these deserve personal calls, not just messages
+- Prioritise thank-yous — Filter for largest gifts; these deserve personal calls

-- Export and back up โ Download a PDF summary; store in Google Drive or email to both families
+- Export and back up — Download PDF; store in Google Drive; share with both families

 Planning Future Gifts Using Your Records

 Your university friend's wedding is in six months.
-What should you give?
-Open GiftKhata, find their profile: "Gave us ยฃ150 cash at our wedding in June 2026."
-You have your starting point.
-Factor in your current financial situation and the closeness of the relationship, and you have a confident, data-backed decision โ not a guess.
+Open GiftKhata, find their profile: "Gave us £150 cash at our wedding in June 2026."
+You have your starting point — a confident, data-backed decision, not a guess.

 Key Takeaway

-Wedding gift records are not just good manners โ they're the foundation of years of thoughtful future gifting.
-The 30 minutes you invest in proper gift recording on your wedding day pays dividends in every social event you attend for the next decade.
+Wedding gift records are not just good manners — they're the foundation of years of thoughtful future gifting.
+The 30 minutes you invest on the day pays dividends at every social event you attend for the next decade.